krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_transcribe.md

 ## Single-Module Pipeline: `transcribe`

 This document is a walkthrough of how to assemble and use a single-module pipeline that only includes a [`transcribe`](../../modules/ai_modules/transcribe_module.md) module.

+Transcription is the process of converting spoken language into written text.
+Its applications include creating accurate subtitles for videos, facilitating accessible content for the hearing-impaired, automating meeting minutes, and generating searchable archives of spoken information for easy reference.

-It is divided into the following sections:
+The remainder of this document divided into the following sections:

 - [Pipeline Setup](#pipeline-setup)
 - [Required Input Format](#required-input-format)